VerKnowSys/sofin/README.markdown

 * Sofin requires to be installed or symlinked to system default PATH location (/bin:/usr/bin or similar)
 * Each software bundle includes all dependencies of given software, hence each application requires more disk space than it does with "old fasioned, system wide, shared software".
-* Currently only "tar.gz" archives files are cached and supported.
-In case of using different archive type a failure will happen.
 * Currently all software used by current definitions is mirrored on software.verknowsys.com/source
 * Currently software.verknowsys.com repository is hardcoded into script.
 To maintain own definitions You may just fork and create own defs which I just merge into this repository or create own one somewhere.